fredericaltorres/DynamicSugarNet/README.md

 since C# support string interpolation.
 - The class MultiValues was an attempt to create functions returning multiple values, which is now supported by C#.

-### A lot of the features are still usefull see  [Examples](http://frederictorres.blogspot.com/2014/03/dynamicsugarnet.html)
+### A lot of the features are still useful see  [Examples](http://frederictorres.blogspot.com/2014/03/dynamicsugarnet.html)

 # Videos
 * [DynamicSugar.Demo](https://www.youtube.com/watch?v=aUDxnU4VY2s&feature=youtu.be)